 My challenge: Too many competing tasks

 A couple of years ago, I was struggling with my productivity.
 Working as a management consultant, I had to juggle several projects for different clients at the same time.
 In addition, there were multiple internal projects within our firm.
 Like everyone, I too had some private projects like redecorating the apartment, planning holiday trips, sports, and so on.

 Some days I was asking myself: “What the f***?
 There are so many things to do that I don’t even know where to start!”
 At the same time, new stuff was flowing into my inbox at an incredible speed.

 I was increasingly occupied with organizing my tasks and re-evaluating priorities to get at least some sense of order amidst this chaos.
 I felt like the time that was actually available for doing my work was rapidly diminishing, much to my alarm.
 Thus, I embarked on a journey to explore productivity and time management systems.

-My special sources of inspiration were Merlin Mann’s blog (43folders.com) and David Allen’s Getting Things Done, which showed me the concept of inbox zero and principles of efficient work.
+My special sources of inspiration were Merlin Mann’s blog (43folders.com) and David Allen’s Getting Things Done, which showed me the concept of inbox zero and the principles of efficient work.
 The principles of GTD are extremely valuable for my daily work today.
-One tool stood out and became the central part of my self-organisation: the tickler file, also known as 43 folders system.
+One tool stood out and became the central part of my self-organization: the tickler file, also known as the 43 folders system.